gepolv/gepolv.github.io/_posts/2016-06-21-a-damn-simple-webpack-tutorial.md

 };
 ```

 The above webpack config file will transform JS files using tool `babel` to a bundled file `bundle.js`.
 JS files under "/node_modules/" will not be transformed.
+If you have not heard of babel, see the [link](https://babeljs.io/blog/2015/10/31/setting-up-babel-6).

 **A few things we need pay attentions:**